unjs/c12/README.md

 ### `configFileRequired`

-If this option is set to `true`, loader fails if no config file is found.
+If this option is set to `true`, loader fails if the main config file does not exists.

 ## Extending configuration